 Retail is important to tobacco control advocates because retail is VERY important to the tobacco industry.

-The tobacco industry spent over $8.2 Billion in 2014 at the point of sale, amounting to over $1 Million per hour.
+The tobacco industry spent over $7.3 Billion in 2020 at the point of sale, accounting for three quarters of the industry’s total marketing dollars.
 The money they spend in retail keeps advertisements prominent and prices low.
-These numbers come from the Federal Trade Commission (FTC) Cigarette and Smokeless Reports; the largest six tobacco companies are required to report their marketing, advertising and promotional spend to the FTC.
+These numbers come from the Federal Trade Commission (FTC) reports on Cigarette, Smokeless Tobacco, and E-Cigarette Sales and Marketing Expenditures; the largest tobacco companies are required to report their marketing, advertising and promotional spend to the FTC.

 What are the impacts of all this spending at the Point Of Sale?

 Researchers have demonstrated the impact of tobacco industry activity at the point of sale on health behaviors such as tobacco use initiation and relapse after a quit attempt.
 The next slides review the evidence.

 Kids who shop frequently at convenience stores are more likely to start smoking than kids who do not shop frequently at convenience stores.